volcano-sh/volcano/docs/user-guide/how_to_use_vgpu.md

 ***GPU sharing***: Each task can allocate a portion of GPU instead of a whole GPU card, thus GPU can be shared among multiple tasks.

-***Device Memory Control***: GPUs can be allocated with certain device memory size (i.e 3000M) or device memory percentage of whole GPU(i.e 50%) and have made it that it does not exceed the boundary.

 ***Easy to use***: See the examples below.

 ## Environment setup